Super-representations of 3-manifolds and torsion polynomials: Introduction

-Let us highlight the important features of super-Ptolemy assignments here, and postpone their precise definitions, notations and properties to the later sections.
 Whereas a Ptolemy assignment $c$ assigns a nonzero complex number to every edge of an ideal triangulation, a super-Ptolemy assignment is a pair of maps $(c,\theta)$ that assign an invertible even element of a Grassmann algebra at each edge and an odd element at each face of an ideal triangulation.
-A Ptolemy assignment $c$ satisfies one equation~\eqref{eqn.c} for each tetrahedron.
-On the other hand, a super-Ptolemy assignment satisfies one equation \be c_{01} c_{23} - c_{02} c_{13} + c_{03} c_{12} + c_{01} c_{03}c_{12}c_{13}c_{23} \theta _0 \theta_2 = 0 \ee for each tetrahedron as well as one equation for each face \be \ee of each tetrahedron of $\calT$.
+Instead of Equation~\eqref{eqn.c}, a super-Ptolemy assignment satisfies one equation \be c_{01} c_{23} - c_{02} c_{13} + c_{03} c_{12} + c_{01} c_{03}c_{12}c_{13}c_{23} \theta _0 \theta_2 = 0 \ee for each tetrahedron as well as one equation for each face \be \ee of each tetrahedron of $\calT$.
 Here $c_{ij}=c(e_{ij})$ where $e_{ij}$ is the edge $(i,j)$ and $\theta_k=\theta(f_k)$ where $f_k$ is the face opposite to the vertex $k$ as in Figure~\ref{fig.tetrahedron}.